Select City

 • Pain and clicking sound from the jaw

 Malocclusion is easily visible and can often be self-diagnosed.
-If your teeth are misshapen, misaligned, or if you can’t rest your jaws on top of each other with all occlusal teeth surfaces in contact, then it is a safe bet that you have a malocclusion.
+If your teeth are misshapen, or misaligned, or if you can’t rest your jaws on top of each other with all occlusal teeth surfaces in contact, then it is a safe bet that you have a malocclusion.

 It is localized malocclusion caused due to displaced, missing, abnormal, or impacted teeth.
 It usually presents with a normal molar relationship but localized misalignment like maxillary protrusion, overlapped or overcrowded teeth, rotated teeth, etc.